socrata/datasync/resources/checking-log.md

     https://<Your domain>/datasync/id/<Your dataset ID>/log/index.json

+The status of an in-progress job on a specific dataset can be found by visiting:

+    https://<Your domain>/datasync/id/<Your dataset ID>/status/index.json

 DataSync logs for a specific job can be found by visiting

     https://<Your domain>/datasync/id/<Your dataset ID>/log/<Your job ID>.json